pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 1. `antimicrobials` - The list of antimicrobials.
 1. `genes` - The AMR-associated genes.
 1. `paar` - Resistance based on presence/absence of the genes.
-1. `snpar` - Resistance based on gene variants.
+1. `mechanisms` - Resistance based on gene variants.

 ## A simple example